-Lesson #2 Include Potential Participants in Program Design Process

-Successful IDA programs fit the needs of their participants.
-Asset costs vary from area to area.
-The amount that families can save and the level of training that they need fluctuate among target populations and may differ substantially.
-Thus, it is impossible to develop a one-size-fitsall IDA program.
+Lesson #2 Include Potential Participants in Program Design Process the level of training that they need fluctuate among target populations and may differ substantially.
+Thus, it is impossible to develop a one-size-fits-all IDA program.
 To be clear on the expectations and requirements of each target group, include potential participants in the IDA design process.